pnp/cli-microsoft365/docs/docs/cmd/aad/user/user-set.md

 `--forceChangePasswordNextSignIn`
 : If specified, the user will have to change his password the next time they log in.
 Can only be set in combination with `resetPassword`.

+`--forceChangePasswordNextSignInWithMfa`
+: Whether the user should change his/her password on the next login and setup MFA.
+Can only be set in combination with `resetPassword`.

 `--currentPassword [currentPassword]`
 : Current password of the user that is signed in.
 If this parameter is set, `newPassword` is mandatory.
 Can't be combined with `resetPassword`.

 `--newPassword [newPassword]`
 : New password to be set.
 Must be set when specifying either `resetPassword` or `currentPassword`.

+`--displayName [displayName]`
+: The name to display in the address book for the user.

+`--firstName [firstName]`
+: The given name (first name) of the user.
+Maximum length is 64 characters.

+`--lastName [lastName]`
+: The user's surname (family name or last name).
+Maximum length is 64 characters.

+`--usageLocation [usageLocation]`
+: A two letter [country code](https://learn.microsoft.com/en-us/partner-center/commercial-marketplace-co-sell-location-codes#country-and-region-codes) (ISO standard 3166).
+Required for users that will be assigned licenses.

+`--officeLocation [officeLocation]`
+: The office location in the user's place of business.

+`--jobTitle [jobTitle]`
+: The user's job title.
+Maximum length is 128 characters.

+`--companyName [companyName]`
+: The company name which the user is associated.
+The maximum length is 64 characters.

+`--department [department]`
+: The name for the department in which the user works.
+Maximum length is 64 characters.

+`--preferredLanguage [preferredLanguage]`
+: The preferred language for the user.
+Should follow [ISO 639-1 Code](https://learn.microsoft.com/en-us/openspecs/office_standards/ms-oe376/6c085406-a698-4e12-9d4d-c3b0ee3dbc4a).
+Example: `en-US`.

+`--managerUserId [managerUserId]`
+: User ID of the user's manager.
+Specify `managerUserId`, `managerUserName` or `removeManger` but not both.

+`--managerUserName [managerUserName]`
+: User principal name of the manager.
+Specify `managerUserId`, `managerUserName` or `removeManger` but not both.

+`removeManger`
+: Remove currently set manager.
+The user will have no manager when this flag is set.
+Specify `managerUserId`, `managerUserName` or `removeManger` but not both.

 --8<-- "docs/cmd/_global.md"